BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 The Buddha would describe a Brahmin establishing his mind on the level of that great earth.
 Anything inferior to that cannot perturb him.
-If you’re always thinking about the presently enduring earth, while you’re here on it, you’ll probably develop the contemporary *eco-anxiety* – worrying about what will happen to the earth.
+If you’re always thinking about the presently enduring earth, while you’re here on it, you’ll probably develop the contemporary *eco-anxiety*—worrying about what will happen to the earth.
 Even if it’s not ecology related, you’re going to have anxiety if you’re not relinquishing your sense of self.
 If you don’t know what comes first and what to look for.
 Because you realize that all of your life’s concerns, joys, possessions, future, past… presuppose this enduring planet of earth.
 You are bound with this great lump of soil that is simultaneously present; as an uncontrollable, unownable basis for experience.
 Now, if your mind is established on that level, i.e. it has relinquished the ownership of everything inferior to the earth; any changes inferior to the earth changing could not bother you.

 However, those Brahmins that could factually establish their minds in the right order, on the right level, and to the right extent; did not